danyaberezun/KEEPs/README.md

 To detect more unreachable code, using the additional type constraints from the subtyping reconstruction, we can run the type inference algorithm and then check that all inferred constraints are satisfiable.

-The constraints are satisfiable if for each type parameter and variable, their types are inhabited, i.e., there exists at least one type satisfying all their constraints.
+The constraints are satisfiable, if for each type parameter and variable, their types are inhabited, i.e., there exists at least one type satisfying all their constraints.
 To check this, we can use the following algorithm.

 1. Find all types that are the least common supertypes for all lower bounds.